Frequently Asked Questions + My Answers = Helpfully divided into sections!

 Q. Ugh.
 That sucks.
 So are you still writing scripts?

 A. Yes.
-Thankfully, after selling and writing Watson, I was offered representation as a TV and film writer by a major agency in Los Angeles.
+Thankfully, after selling and writing Watson, I was offered representation as a TV and film writer by the top film agency in Los Angeles.
 Since then, I’ve gone on to sell a screenplay and to pitch a number of original TV shows, none of which are things I can really talk about in the FAQ of my website.
 So technically I am a working screenwriter as well as a novelist.

 Q. Have the film rights to the Beginning of Everything been optioned?